Venusberg (mythology): Modern reception

 The ballad was then received in German Romanticism.
 Ludwig Tieck published the tale in his Romantische Dichtungen collection of 1799.
-The Preatorius version of 1668 was included in Des Knaben Wunderhorn, a compilation of German folk poems published by Achim von Arnim and Clemens Brentano in 1806.
+The Praetorius version of 1668 was included in Des Knaben Wunderhorn, a compilation of German folk poems published by Achim von Arnim and Clemens Brentano in 1806.
 A summary was included in the Deutsche Sagen collection by the Brothers Grimm in 1816.
-Later adaptions include Joseph Freiherr von Eichendorff's novella Das Marmorbild (The Marble Statue, 1818) as well as works by Ludwig Bechstein (1835) and Ludwig Uhland (Volkslieder, 1844).
-In Heinrich Heine's laconic poem Tannhäuser: A Legend, the hero spent seven years there before departing for Rome.
+Later adaptions include Joseph Freiherr von Eichendorff's novella Das Marmorbild (The Marble Statue, 1818), as well as works by Ludwig Bechstein (1835) and Ludwig Uhland (Volkslieder, 1844).
+In Heinrich Heine's laconic poem Tannhäuser: A Legend (1837), the hero spent seven years there before departing for Rome, while Carl Borromäus von Miltitz' short story "Die zwölf Nächte" ('The Twelve Nights') tells a different story set at a castle near the Venusberg, which the hero and Venus return to haunt once a year.

-The motif became most popular as the principal source for Richard Wagner's large three-act opera Tannhäuser (1845), which changes a few story elements and is known for including a scandalous depiction of the revels of Venus's court in its first scene.
-The English poet Algernon Charles Swinburne tells the story in the first person in his poem Laus Veneris.
+Aubrey Beardsley started to write an erotic treatment of the legend which was never to be finished due to his conversion to Catholicism, repudiation of his past works, and subsequent illness and death; the first parts of it were published in The Savoy and later issued in book form by Leonard Smithers with the title Under the Hill.
+In 1907, the original manuscript was published and entitled The Story of Venus and Tannhäuser.

+William Morris retells the story in "The Hill of Venus", the final story of his epic 1868–1870 poem The Earthly Paradise.
+Guy Willoughby in his book Art and Christhood: The Aesthetics of Oscar Wilde asserts that the blossoming staff of the eponymous Young King in Oscar Wilde's fairy tale evokes that of Tannhäuser.
+H. G. Wells' Sleeper watches an adaption in The Sleeper Awakes (1910).
+He also references it in his short story "The Man Who Could Work Miracles" (1898).

+John Heath-Stubbs wrote a poem on the legend called "Tannhauser's End" (Collected Poems page 294).
+Aleister Crowley wrote a play called Tannhauser which follows the characters Tannhauser and Venus.
+English poet Algernon Charles Swinburne's "Laus Veneris" ("In Praise of Venus") is a telling of the Tannhauser legend in the first person.
+Swinburne also composed the medieval French epigraph that purports to be its source.
 Anthony Powell called an early novel of his Venusberg.
 Another visitor was Thomas the Rhymer (Thomas Ercildoune, c.
-1220-97).
+1220–1297).
 The Tannhauser Gate motif of film (Blade Runner, 1982) and cyberpunk fiction originated as an allusion to the pathway that the knight used to discover and travel to this supposed place of ultimate erotic adventure.

 The "Castle Anthrax" episode in Monty Python and the Holy Grail (1975) was based on the Venusberg myth.
+Author Philip José Farmer references Tannhäuser and Venusberg in the 1967 science fiction novella Riders of the Purple Wage.
+The plot of Neil Gaiman's story "Neverwhere" broadly mirrors the Tannhauser legend, as does the BBC TV series Life on Mars.